viamrobotics/docs/docs/services/ml/upload-training-script.md

 Follow the instructions to [create a <file>tar.gz</file> gzip'd tar file](https://docs.python.org/3.10/distutils/sourcedist) from your project.

 {{% alert title="Tip" color="tip" %}}
-You can reference the directory structure of this [example classification training script](https://app.viam.com/packages/e76d1b3b-0468-4efd-bb7f-fb1d2b352fcb/custom-training-classification/ml_training/latest/e76d1b3b-0468-4efd-bb7f-fb1d2b352fcb).
+You can refer to the directory structure of this [example classification training script](https://app.viam.com/packages/e76d1b3b-0468-4efd-bb7f-fb1d2b352fcb/custom-training-classification/ml_training/latest/e76d1b3b-0468-4efd-bb7f-fb1d2b352fcb).
 You must log in to the Viam app to download the package.
 Unzip the package and see <file>model/training.py</file> for an example entrypoint file.
 {{% /alert %}}